tigerbeetle/tigerbeetle/docs/reference/requests/create_accounts.md

 This result only applies when [Account.flags.imported](../account.md#flagsimported) is set.

 The account was not created.
-The user-defined [`Account.timestamp`](../account.md#timestamp) regressed, but it must be greater than the last timestamp assigned to any `Account` in the cluster.
+The user-defined [`Account.timestamp`](../account.md#timestamp) regressed, but it must be greater than the last timestamp assigned to any `Account` in the cluster and cannot be equal to the timestamp of any existing [`Transfer`](../transfer.md).

 ## Client libraries